dslmeinte/polyglot-emf/README.md

 It could be useful to generate those classes.
 If we were exposing the meta model in some common format, like XMI, we may be able to reuse existing code generators, and then combine them with a runtime that's “Modelix-aware”.

+## Proposals

+Some proposals for separate work packages:

+1. Describe a [JSON Schema](https://json-schema.org/specification.html) for "XMI in JSON", based on/extracted from [ecore.js](https://emfjson.github.io/projects/ecorejs/latest/), [`emfjson-jackson`](https://github.com/emfjson/emfjson-jackson) and [PyEcore](https://github.com/pyecore/pyecore).
+	* If ecore.js, `emfjson-jackson` and PyEcore differ: find a middle ground, and try to advocate/establish that through PRs?